AdobeDocs/commerce-operations.en/help/performance/hardware.md

 ### PHP

-Magento 2 has differing PHP memory requirements, based on how your system is deployed.
+Magento has differing PHP memory requirements, based on how your system is deployed.
 In general, if you are setting up a single server store, we recommend configuring PHP memory for 2G.
 If you are setting up a site using pipeline deployment, we recommend 2 GB on your build server and 1 GB on your web nodes.

 Scenarios and expected PHP memory requirements:

 *  Webnode serving only storefront pages: 256 MB
 *  Webnode serving admin pages with a large catalog: 1 GB
-*  Magento 2 cron indexing a site with a large catalog: >256 MB (See [advanced-setup](https://devdocs.magento.com/guides/v2.4/performance-best-practices/advanced-setup.html) to tune for optimal performance.)
+*  Commerce cron indexing a site with a large catalog: >256 MB (See [advanced-setup](https://devdocs.magento.com/guides/v2.4/performance-best-practices/advanced-setup.html) to tune for optimal performance.)
-*  Magento 2 compile and deploy of static assets: 756 MB
+*  Commerce compile and deploy of static assets: 756 MB
-*  Magento 2 performance toolkit profile generation: >1 GB PHP RAM, >16 MB MySQL TMP_TABLE_SIZE & MAX_HEAP_TABLE_SIZE settings
+*  Commerce performance toolkit profile generation: >1 GB PHP RAM, >16 MB MySQL TMP_TABLE_SIZE & MAX_HEAP_TABLE_SIZE settings

 ### MySQL

-The Magento 2 database (as well as any other database) is sensitive to the amount of the memory available for storing data and indexes.
+The Commerce database (as well as any other database) is sensitive to the amount of the memory available for storing data and indexes.
 To effectively leverage MySQL data indexation, the amount of memory available should be, at minimum, close to half the size of the data stored in the database.

 ### Caches

-If you are deploying multiple Magento 2 and using Redis or Varnish for your caches, please keep the following principles in mind:
+If you are deploying multiple Commerce and using Redis or Varnish for your caches, please keep the following principles in mind:

 *  Varnish full page cache memory invalidation is effective, recommend enough memory allocated to Varnish to hold your most popular pages in memory
 *  Session cache is a good candidate to configure for a separate instance of Redis.
 Memory configuration for this cache type should consider the site's cart abandonment strategy and how long a session should expect to remain in the cache